Willi Castro Player Props: Twins vs. Red Sox

-Willi Castro is available when the Minnesota Twins take on Chris Sale and the Boston Red Sox at Fenway Park Tuesday at 7:10 PM ET.
+The Minnesota Twins and Willi Castro, who went 0-for-0 last time out, battle Tanner Houck and the Boston Red Sox at Fenway Park, Thursday at 1:35 PM ET.

-He is back in action for the first time since April 18, when he went 0-for-3 against the Yankees.

 Willi Castro Game Info & Props vs. the Red Sox